ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # The Claims

-An EAT is a CWT or JWT and therefore inherits all the details and rules from those specifications.
-These details and rules are extended to also govern Detached Eat Bundles and UCCS tokens.
-TODO: reference to DEB.

 This section describes new claims defined for attestation that are to be added to the CWT {{IANA.CWT.Claims}} and JWT {{IANA.JWT.Claims}} IANA registries.

 This section also describes how several extant CWT and JWT claims apply in EAT.